littleroot/blog/_pages/pkg.go.dev color scheme.md

 The cookies were once being used to let users toggle the color scheme, but the feature was [rolled back][1] due to an issue.
 But the cookies still work partially.

-_Update_: There is a color scheme switcher button at the bottom of the page now.

 [1]: https://github.com/golang/pkgsite/commit/a0af5929e0f9b881e04e37c80ce9dfb1d2dc36f2